TechxArtisanStudio/Openterface/docs/blog/posts/updates/250214-fresh-gear-and-more-diy-time.md

 ---
+slug: clear-backlog-usb-kvm
 date: 2025-02-19
-authors:
-  - Openterface
-categories:
-  - Updates
 ---

-# Clear Backlog, Fresh Gear, and More Time to Build USB KVM!
+# 2025-02-19 | Clear Backlog, Fresh Gear, and More Time to Build USB KVM!

 **Hey there, Openterface fam!**